risingwavelabs/risingwave-docs/versioned_docs/version-1.6/guides/aws-privatelink-setup.md

 4. Complete the [health check](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/target-group-health-checks.html) for each target group.

-5. Create a [VPC endpoint service](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html) associated with the Networkd Load Balancer created.
+5. Create a [VPC endpoint service](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html) associated with the Network Load Balancer created.
 Be sure to add the AWS principal of the account that will access the endpoint service to allow the service consumer to connect.
 See [Manage permissions](https://docs.aws.amazon.com/vpc/latest/privatelink/configure-endpoint-service.html#add-remove-permissions) for more details.

 6. Use the [`CREATE CONNECTION`](/sql/commands/sql-create-connection.md) command in RisingWave to create an AWS PrivateLink connection referencing the endpoint service created.
 Here is an example of creating an AWS PrivateLink connection.